 On the whole, promissory notes are governed by the laws where they are entered into.
 In most cases, this is the same jurisdiction where the lender, not the borrower, resides.
 In case the note touches on the purchase of some assets, the jurisdiction chosen is that of the place where the asset is located.

 In case the parties to the agreement are from different states, the state law applicable should be expressly stated in the document to ward off any ambiguities.

 A. Late payments usually attract some penalties.
 The disputes arising from such payments are mostly sorted out ‘in-house’ though i.e. between the various parties involved.
 The non-payments though are more serious and will usually spill over to a courtroom or have the borrower listed in the credit bureau.

 Yet again, the precise course of action taken is largely at the discretion of the lender.
 The finer details of these actions are also clearly spelled out in the agreement.

-A. For a promissory note to be deemed valid, it has to incorporate some traits and features.
+For a promissory note to be deemed valid, it has to incorporate some traits and features.
 These are duly signed by all parties to the deal, flawless, notarized (if applicable), and written in a company’s official letterhead.